fuzheado/wikiapiconnector/README.md

 This project is designed to provide a quick way to transfer image files from one repository (typically a museum/library/archive GLAM institution) to Wikimedia Commons and to work at scale.

 ## Problem
-Donating an image (or set of images) to Wikimedia Commons is usually a cumbersome process:
+Donating an image (or set of images) to Wikimedia Commons is often a cumbersome process for a number of reasons:
-* Metadata and modeling - It requires a deep understanding of the metadata of the data set, and the particular way a
+* Metadata and modeling - It requires a deep understanding of the metadata of the data set, which may work for a one-time upload.
+However, it would be nice to make capture this process for future use.
+Spreadsheet tools such as OpenRefine and Google Sheets may help for one session, but they usually are not useful for long-term repeated use.
-* Wikimedia experience - Users need to know quite a bit about Wikimedia templates, copyright, categories, and file naming.
+* Wikimedia experience - Users need to know quite a bit about Wikimedia templates, copyright, categories, and file naming before they can contribute.
-* Working at scale - Even if one image can be uploaded, scaling it to dozens or hundreds of images is harda
+* Working at scale - Even if one image can be uploaded, scaling it to dozens or hundreds of images is hard.
-* Technical - This usually requires quite a bit of technical expertise in scripting with Python or other tools
+* Technical - Supporting an upload of large size and complexity requires quite a bit of technical expertise in scripting with Python or other tools.

 Today, for the nontechnical, the tools used include Google Sheets, Microsoft Excel, and/or Pattypan.